codegouvfr/codegouvfr-website/content/en/expenditure-staff-impact.md

 <br/>

-#### We support government departments in their Free Software issues
+#### We support ministries and public organisations with legal and technical aspects of Free Software

 - 3 ministries supported in their Open Source publishing policy
 - 3 agencies supported in the creation of their Open Source Office Programme